pixpilot/scaffoldfy/docs/TEMPLATE_INHERITANCE.md

 # Template Inheritance

 Template inheritance allows you to extend base templates, promoting code reuse and modularity in your template configurations.
+Templates can be loaded from local file paths or remote URLs (HTTP/HTTPS).

 ## Overview

 With template inheritance, you can:

 - **Extend one or more base templates** using the `extends` field
+- **Load templates from local files or remote URLs** (HTTP/HTTPS)
 - **Override tasks** from base templates by using the same task ID
 - **Merge configurations** intelligently, combining dependencies and prompts
 - **Create reusable template libraries** that can be shared across projects